Table of Contents

 Hepatitis is a general term for inflammation of the liver.
 Normally, the liver breaks down waste products in your blood.
 But when the liver is inflamed, it doesn’t do a good job of getting rid of waste products.
 This causes waste products to build up in your blood and tissues.

 Many different things can cause hepatitis.
 The most common cause of hepatitis is infection with one of the 5 hepatitis viruses (A, B, C, D, or E).
-Lack of blood supply to the liver, poison, autoimmune disorders, excessive alcohol use, an injury to the liver, and taking certain medicines can also cause hepatitis.
+Lack of blood supply to the liver, poison, autoimmune disorders, excessive alcohol use, liver injury, and taking certain medicines can also cause hepatitis.
 Less commonly, viral infections such as mononucleosis or cytomegalovirus can cause hepatitis.

-There are 2 main kinds of hepatitis: acute hepatitis (short-lived) and chronic hepatitis (lasting at least 6 months).
-Most people get over the acute inflammation in a few days or a few weeks.
+There are 2 main kinds of hepatitis: acute hepatitis and chronic hepatitis.
+Most people get over the acute hepatitis in a few days or weeks.
 Sometimes, however, the inflammation doesn’t go away.
 When the inflammation doesn’t go away in 6 months, the person has chronic hepatitis.

 What is hepatitis A?

-The hepatitis A virus is usually in your system for 2-6 weeks before symptoms appear.
-Some people never have any symptoms.
-If symptoms do appear, they can appear suddenly and may include the following:
+The hepatitis A virus is usually in your system for 2 to 6 weeks before symptoms appear.
+Some people never have symptoms.
+If symptoms do appear, they can appear suddenly and may include:

 - Jaundice (the yellowing of the skin and the whites of the eyes)

 - Pain in your abdomen, especially on your right side

 Young children are likely to have mild cases of hepatitis A, while symptoms in older children and adults are more likely to be severe.